AyushiChakrabarty/AyushiChakrabarty/README.md

 -   👯 Looking forward to collaborate with other like-minded people :wink:
 -   📬 How to reach me: [Let's get in touch!][linkedin]
 -   🧗 I try to: Explore new paths and push my limits
--   🥅 Goals: Artificial Intelligence! :smile:
+-   🥅 Goals: Deep Mind! :smile:

 [linkedin]:https://www.linkedin.com/in/ayushi-chakrabarty-7b504220b/